poezio/poezio/doc/source/commands.rst

         **Usage:** ``/status <availability> [status message]``

         Set your availability and
-        (optionaly) your status message.
+        (optionally) your status message.
 The <availability> argument is one of "available, chat, away, afk, dnd, busy, xa" and the optional [status] argument will be your status message.'